shedeever/SpringBootSecurity/README.md

-# AdminHub
+# SpringBootSecurity
-This project makes to help system administrators configure network devices easily
+This repository saves Spring Boot Secury configuration by 2023 version.